nmatare/quantstrat/README.md

 # quantstrat

-### Development branch of braverock/quanstrat -- adds patches and functionality, not well tested over multiple scenarios: needs testing
+### Development branch :
+* Adds patches and functionality that are not currently implemented in quantstrat/braverock;and
+* Needs testing; and
+* To view history, see closed pull requests.